GaohaoZhou-ops/Tello-LLM-ROS/resources/ReadMe-EN.md

 #### Local Ollama

-If you plan to use a local model, you must pull the model before running.
-We recommend using the `llama3.1:8b 4.9GB` model, as it strikes a balance between accuracy and output speed in our benchmark, although its accuracy is still lower than that of online models.
+If you plan to use a local model, you must download the model before running.
+We recommend using the `llama3.1:8b 4.9GB` model because it strikes a balance between accuracy and output speed in our benchmarks, although its accuracy is still lower than that of the online model.

 ```bash
 $ ollama pull llama3.1:8b